 SLU LANDSCAPE operates as a cross-campus network that collects, galvanizes and animates university resources in the landscape architecture field with members from Department of Urban and Rural Development (SOL), Department of Landscape Architecture, Planning and Management (LAPF), Department of People and Society, the Movium Think Tank and the SLU URBAN FUTURES research platform (approximately 170 colleagues).

-- COOPERATION/COLLABORATION, though regular meetings, workshops, and bottom-up initiatives to create new joint action opportunities
+- COOPERATION/COLLABORATION, through regular meetings, workshops, and bottom-up initiatives to create new joint action opportunities

 - CULTURE BUILDING/STAFF DEVELOPMENT, through regular meetings like the SLU Landscape days (bi-annual cross campus meetings), the annual Call for Ideas, Teaching Synergy and PhDs Forum.